Kindergarten Registration

-Valley Grove School District will hold pre-registration for students who will be entering kindergarten for the 2021-22 school year.
+Oil City Area School District will hold registration for students who will be entering kindergarten for the 2021-22 school year.

 Please log in, or sign up for a new account and purchase a subscription to continue reading.